To enjoy the full Mail & Guardian online experience: please upgrade your browser

 But that remains the last resort for CSA, who would be better served making the best possible use of the time that appears to be left for the tour after cuts were made by the Indian board of control at both ends.

 A hastily arranged tour to India by the West Indies in November, ostensibly to ensure that Sachin Tendulkar's 200th Test match is played on home soil, extends at least a week past the time India had been due to start the South African tour.

 India's subsequent tour of New Zealand has also been brought forward, cutting into the time that had been scheduled for the third Test at the Wanderers.
-In all, the window has been cut from 60 days to about 40, allowing for travel days and the board of control's desire for their players to have at least a week at home between series.

 So what is possible in that time?
 It has been widely assumed that the International Cricket Council's "minimum requirement" to meet programme obligations will be played.